ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 1 1/2 BOTTOMED OUT SQUATS (ALL LEVELS)

 Exercise notes: This exercise helps us emphasize the parallel-to-below-parallel range of motion of the squat, which is usually the weakest area of the squat.
+Make sure you are squatting with proper form.

 In the Jump Squat your goal is not to get beyond parallel, but just to burn out the legs at the end of our lower body circuit.